pitchmuc/cjapy/docs/projects.md

     e.g. : segments based on your elements will also be searched to see where they are located..
 * regexUsed : OPTIONAL : If set to True, the element are definied as a regex and some default setup is turned off.
 * resetProjectDetails : OPTIONAL : Set to false by default.
 If set to True, it will NOT use the cache.
-* rsidSuffix : OPTIONAL : If you do not give projectDetails (or resetProjectDetails) and you want to look for rsid usage in report for dimensions and metrics.
+* dvIdSuffix : OPTIONAL : If you do not give projectDetails (or resetProjectDetails) and you want to look for data View ID usage in report for dimensions and metrics.
 * verbose : OPTIONAL : print comments along the way

 It will return a dictionary as a result and you can call the method like this: